grafana/synthetic-monitoring-agent/scripts/package/README.md

-## Packaging the blackbox exporter sidecar
+## Packaging Synthetic Monitoring Agent

 The following scripts are used for packaging and publishing `synthetic-monitoring-agent`: